kiwicom/contessa/docs/quick_start.rst

 How to write your first check
 ==============================

-Basic idea of Contessa is to help you with defining data quality rules for any data you have in your database.
-That can be from the abstact way, e.g.
+Basic idea of Contessa is to help with defining data quality rules for any data in database.
+Rules can be defined in the abstact way, e.g.
 ``column_A is not NULL``, to some specific ones, e.g. ``column_A + column_B > column_C*42``.

-Let's create a script ``check_bookings.py`` and define first rules we wanna check on the booking table.
+Create a script ``check_bookings.py`` and define first rules we wanna check on the booking table.

 Basic Rules